Kiwi Sauce – mayonnaise or coulis

 • leaves basil (or mint)

-• 1 tablespoon extra virgin olive oil (replace with SUGAR, in the SWEET version)
+• 1 tablespoon extra virgin olive oil (replace with SUGAR for the SWEET version)

 • to taste salt (just a pinch in the SWEET version)